-Conversely, the public perception in Latin America for teachers is not high.
-The TALIS report (OECD, 2014) states that teachers:
+Conversely, the public perception in Latin America of teachers is not high.
+The OECD Teaching and Learning International Survey (TALIS) report (cited in OECD, 2014) states that teachers:

-Face difficult labor (contracts and salaries), social (relations with parents, communities, government, unions, and
+- Face difficult labor (contracts and salaries), social (relations with parents, communities, government, unions, and students), and learning (professional evolution opportunities) conditions - Require better preparation at the initial stage (perceived as low-level profession), coaching (low experience transfer), and professional development (not even considered HE level)

-- students), and learning (professional evolution opportunities) conditions. - Require better preparation at the initial stage (perceived as low-level profession), coaching (low experience transfer), and professional development (not even considered HE level). - Demand feedback: tradition of no teamwork, very few visits to colleague's classes, few meetings to agree on common teaching objectives and standards - Lack good directors: schools are driven by non-prepared directors (executive and leadership capacity), and decision-making do not involve teacher participation - Require self-criticism: in some cases, teachers show satisfaction on the job, even in front of low performance results as those exposed by OECD PISA tests.
+- Demand feedback: tradition of no teamwork, very few visits to colleague's classes, few meetings to agree on common teaching objectives and standards - Lack good directors: schools are driven by non-prepared directors (executive and leadership capacity), and decision-making does not involve teacher participation - Require self-criticism: in some cases, teachers show satisfaction on the job even in the face of low performance, as exposed, for example, by OECD Program for International Student Assessment (PISA) results.